simgrid/simgrid/docs/source/tuto_s4u.rst

 .. image:: /tuto_s4u/img/vite-screenshot.png
    :align: center

-But if you want the full power to visualize SimGrid traces, you need to use R. As a start, you can download this `starter script
+If you want the full power to visualize SimGrid traces, you need to use R. As a start, you can download this `starter script
 <https://framagit.org/simgrid/simgrid/raw/master/docs/source/tuto_s4u/draw_gantt.R>`_
 and use it as follows: